hailongxu/taskorch/README.md

 - **Independent**: Runs freely without constraint.
 - **Conditional**: Executes only when all conditions are satisfied.

+### task components
+The task consists of two main parts:
+1. **task body**, Correspond to the INNER task.
+The core logic of the task, responsible for execution and producing a result.
+2. **result distribution**, Correspond to INTER task. determine how the result is passed to other CondAddrs

 ### Task **<u>Inner</u>** Flow
 1. **Activation**: A task is scheduled once all its required conditions are fulfilled.
 2. **Execution**: The task runs and computes its return value.
-3. **Data Passing**: If a `target anchor` is configured, the return value will be passed on to another task.
+3. **Data Passing**: If a `target condaddr` is configured, the return value will be passed on to another task.
 see [Task creations code](#task-creation-code)

 **Key Notes**:
 - **Conditions** correspond to the function’s parameters (0-indexed).

-### task components
-The task consists of two main parts:
-1. **task body**, The core logic of the task, responsible for execution and producing a result.
-2. **result distribution**, determine how the result is passed to other Anchors

 ### Task **<u>Inter</u>** Flow
 #### 1. N --> 1